-On the other hand, upon hearing this revised story about the gunmen, you might insist that the Mayor did nothing wrong by rewarding them: that’s just how they do things in that country.
-We have one concept of justice, they have another; neither way is superior, they are just different.
+On the other hand, upon hearing this revised story about the gunmen, you might insist that the Mayor did nothing wrong by rewarding them.
+That’s just how they do things in that country: we have one concept of justice, they have another.
+Neither way is superior, they are just different.
 This is the position of moral relativism, which also has three key ingredients, opposite to those of moral objectivism.
 First, morality is a purely human invention.
 People create morality, and it does not exist independently of humans in some higher spiritual realm or anywhere else.
 Second, moral standards change throughout time and from country to country.
 Wherever we go in the world we will find radically different moral values.
 Third, moral standards do not apply universally to all people; it is instead relative to our unique situations.

 Moral objectivism and moral relativism each have long and distinguished histories.
 The most important proponent of objectivism was Plato (428–348 BCE), who developed a two-tiered picture of the universe.
 Its lower level consists of physical things like rocks, trees, houses and physical human bodies.
 Things at this level are a major disappointment since they shift and change, they cause misery, and they distract us from genuine truth.
-The higher level is spiritual in nature, and consists of unchanging truths, particularly those of mathematics and morality.
-When we behave morally, we are in fact molding our actions after the higher spiritual standard of justice, that is, after the forms, as Plato calls them.
+The universe's higher level is spiritual in nature, and consists of unchanging truths, particularly those of mathematics and morality.
+When we behave morally, we are in fact molding our actions after the higher spiritual standard of justice, that is, after the Forms, as Plato calls them.
 When acting justly, for example, we are in fact setting aside human conventions and grasping the ultimate form of justice.
 In addition to justice, there are Forms of charity, courage, wisdom, and perfect goodness.